A Gentle Wakeup Call: Symmetry Breaking with Less Collision Cost: Introduction

 {\bf Metrics.} We care about \defn{latency}, which refers to the time between the first packet injection and the first success.
-Additionally, each collision incurs a known cost of {\boldmath{$\CollCost$}} $\geq 4$.\footnote{The value $4$ is chosen to simplify the analysis.
-We also note that only $\CollCost$ $= \omega(1)$ is interesting; otherwise, an optimal algorithm (such as sawtooth backoff \cite{GreenbergL85,Gereb-GrausT92,banicescu2024survey}) for the standard model will be asymptotically optimal.} To capture the worst-case performance, $\CollCost$ is chosen by the adversary with knowledge of $n$, subject to $\CollCost = O(\poly{n})$, where the degree is of the polynomial is unknown.
+Additionally, each collision incurs a { \underline{known}} delay of {\boldmath{$\CollCost$}} $\geq 4$.\footnote{The value $4$ is chosen to simplify the analysis.
+We also note that only $\CollCost = \omega(1)$ is interesting; otherwise, an optimal algorithm (such as sawtooth backoff \cite{GreenbergL85,Gereb-GrausT92,banicescu2024survey}) for the standard model will be asymptotically optimal.} To capture the worst-case performance, $\CollCost$ is chosen by the adversary with knowledge of $n$, subject to $\CollCost = O(\poly{n})$, where the degree of the polynomial is unknown.
 Note that this reveals no information about $n$, whose value is unknown to the packets {\it a priori}.

-Given any \wakeup algorithm, the pertinent costs are: (i) the \defn{collision cost}, which is the number of collisions multiplied by $\CollCost$, and (ii) the latency.
-Although both metrics represent time-based costs and we aim to minimize their maximum, we report them separately for clarity and to facilitate our lower-bound results.
+Given any \wakeup algorithm, the two pertinent costs are: (i) the \defn{total cost of collisions}, which is the number of collisions incurred over the execution of the algorithm multiplied by $\CollCost$, and (ii) the latency.
+We report on both of these metrics separately, with the aim of minimizing their maximum.

-{\bf Notation.} An event holds with high probability (\defn{\whp}) in $x$ if it occurs with probability at least $1-O(1/\poly{x})$, where the constant degree of the polynomial can be made arbitrarily large.
-We use $\log^c y$ to denote $(\log y)^c$, and $\tilde{O}(\cdot)$ denotes the omission of $\log\log n$ factors.
+{\bf Notation.} An event holds \defn{with high probability (\defn{\whp})} in $x$ if it occurs with probability at least $1-O(1/\poly{x})$, where we can make the constant degree of the polynomial arbitrarily large.
+We use $\log^c y$ to denote $(\log y)^c$.

-For a random variable $X$, we say that \whp in $x$ the expected value $E[X] \leq v$ if, when tallying the events in the expected value calculation, the total probability of those events where $X>v$ is $O(1/\poly{x})$, where the constant degree of the polynomial is can be made arbitrarily large.